Lake Delta

 Lake Delta is a 40 acre lake in Delta Township, Michigan, just a few miles southwest of the state's capitol of Lansing, in Eaton County.
 Running adjacent to the lake is Interstate 96 (I-96) to the west, and Interstate 69 to the northwest.

 Overview

-Lake Delta features both dock and shore fishing, located south of Lansing Board of Water and Light.
-It has three fishing docks, on the northwest, east, and southern sections of the lake.
-The lake is available to local residents from April through November, depending on weather conditions.
+Lake Delta features both dock and shore fishing, located south of the Lansing Board of Water and Light facility.
+It has three fishing docks.
+They are located on the northwest, east, and southern sections of the lake.
+The lake is available to local residents from April through November, contingent on weather conditions.